rewiringamerica/surrogate_modeling/features_upgrades.md

 Geometry Floor Area: _We actually will use the sqft simulation feature which is created in EnergyPlus pre-processing_

 `sqft` (double): Finished floor area of the housing unit in ft^2.
 This is actually derived directly from the `sqft` variable which is the midpoint of the Geometry Floor Area variable.
-This variable is produced by a preprocessing step in EnergyPlus and output, but it doesn’t it isn’t technically sampled metadata feature, which is why it isn’t in this list.
+This variable is produced by a preprocessing step in EnergyPlus and output, but it isn’t technically sampled metadata feature, which is why it isn’t in this list.

 Geometry Foundation Type